A Dichotomy Theorem for Ordinal Ranks in MSO: Intuitions

 \section{Intuitions}

-Let us explain the intuitions behind the game.
-First very generally: the game is designed so~that \eve wins when there are trees $t$ requiring witnesses $x$ of arbitrarily large ranks.
-Conversely, \adam wins if there is a bound $\eta$ such that every tree $t$ has a witness $x$ of rank at most $\eta$.
-But because this is a finite game with an $\omega$\=/regular winning condition, if \adam wins then he wins with a finite-memory winning strategy; from such a strategy we can deduce that the bound $\eta$ is actually of the form $\omega\cdot N$ for some natural number $N$ depending on the size of the memory of $\adam$.
+Let us explain the intuitions behind the games $\CG^N_\CA$, assuming first that $N\in\N$.
+Recall the intention: the game is designed so~that \eve wins precisely when there are trees $t$ requiring witnesses $x$ of layered depth at least $N$.

-Having the above in mind, let us discuss details of the game.
-The role of \eve should be to show a tree $t$ (whose all witnesses $x$ have large rank), so we allow her to propose a~label of a~node in step~2.
-However, as usually in games, we do not continue in both children of the current node, but we rather ask \adam to choose one direction ($d_{n+1}$ in step~4), where \eve has to continue creating the tree, and where \adam thinks that it is impossible to continue.
+Having this intention in mind, let us discuss details of the game.
+The role of \eve should be to show a~tree $t$ (whose all witnesses $x$ have layered depth at least $N$), so we allow her to propose a~label of a~node in step~\ref{st:G-letter}.
+However, as usually in games, we do not continue in both children of the current node, but we rather ask \adam to choose one direction ($d_{n+1}$ in step~\ref{st:G-direction}), where \eve has to continue creating the tree, and where \adam thinks that it is impossible to continue.

-Recall now that arbitrarily large countable ordinals can be obtained by alternately applying two operations in a well\=/founded way: add one, and take the supremum of infinitely many ordinals.
-Similarly, in a~tree $x$ of a~large rank, we can always find a~\emph{comb}: an infinite branch---a trunk---such that from infinitely many nodes on the side of this trunk we can reach a node labelled by $1$, below which the rank is again large (but slightly smaller).
-In~these places we can repeat this process, that is, again find an analogous comb, and so on, obtaining a~tree of nested combs that is well\=/formed but itself has a large rank.
-Obviously the converse holds as well: such a~tree of nested combs having large rank can exist inside $x$ only if $x$ has a large rank.
-Let us also remark that in the case of a finite\=/memory strategy of~\adam we obtain that such combs in $x$ can be nested at most $N\in\N$ times, which itself implies that the rank of $x$ is at most $\omega\cdot N$.
+Observe now that in a~tree $x$ of layered depth at least $N$, we can always find a~\emph{comb}: a~node labelled by $1$, followed by an~infinite branch---a~trunk---such that in infinitely many nodes on the side of this trunk the layered depth is at least $N{-}1$.
+In~these places we can repeat this process, that is, again find an~analogous comb (located below a~$1$\=/labelled node), and so on, obtaining a~tree of combs nested $N$ times.
+Obviously the converse holds as well: such a~tree of combs nested $N$ times can exist inside $x$ only if $x$ has layered depth at least~$N$.